paveletto99/rust-microservices-sandbox/README.md

 $ kubectl get ep svc-rust-microservices-sandbox -n dev
 ```

+### Kind PROs

 >
 >The main advantages of using **kind** are:
 >
-> 1. It's possible clean up all with simple commands
+> 1. It's possible clean up all with a simple command
-> 2. Kubernetes Clusters running on a docker container share the resources with the host machine; this differs from how **minikube** works as it requires a VM with preallocated resources
+> 2. Kubernetes Clusters running on a docker container that shares the resources with the host machine; this differs from how **minikube** works as it requires a VM with preallocated resources
 >

 ## The Rust application